 Examine all lines, fittings and valves for proper connection and leakage.
 If no problems are found, inspect brake chambers for leakage.
-Listen for an audible sound, or spray clampbands with a soap/water solution and inspect for air bubbles.
+Listen for an audible sound, or spray the clamp bands with a soap/ water solution.

-If leakage is found at the service side clampband area, check the torque on clampband bolts and verify it is adequate per the appropriate MGM Brakes Service Manual.
-If the leakage persists, replace the diaphragm and clampbands per instructions in the manual.
+If leakage is found at the service side clamp area, check the torque on clamp band ears and verify it is adequate per the MGM Service Manual.
+If the leakage persists, replace the diaphragm and clamp bands per instructions in the MGM Service Manual.